Mr. Driller Drill Land: Reception

 Mr. Driller Drill Land was met with a positive critical response, some calling it one of the best games in the series and one of the best puzzle games for the GameCube.
 Japanese publication Famitsu awarded it the "Gold Hall of Fame" award based on four reviews, while UK magazine GamesTM listed it among the top twenty best GameCube games of all time.
 The remastered version holds an 81/100 on the aggregator website Metacritic, indicating "generally favorable reviews".

 Critics applauded the game's presentation and amount of content.
 GAME Watch said the amount of content and overall presentation added a lot of replay value to the game for their interesting premise and gameplay mechanics.
 GamesTM called it "easily the GameCube's best puzzle game" for its colorful visuals and surplus amount of content, saying that the shopping system helped break up the action.
 They also thought the addition of new gameplay modes helped make the game feel more modern compared to earlier entries.
 Cube magazine praised the game's graphics, originality and large amount of collectibles, labeling it "a puzzle game for the more hands-on type of person".
 They also praised the amount of gamemodes, finding The Hole of Druaga to be the "cleverest" of the attractions.

 Several also praised the multiple gamemodes, graphics, multiplayer and soundtrack.
 GAME Watch liked the game's four-player multiplayer for its intense and addictive gameplay, and for adding a new layer of replay value to the overall game.
 They also heavily praised its "gorgeous" music and sound effects, which GamesTM agreed with.
 GamesTM also added that the soundtrack adds to the game's action and style.
 Cube highly praised the game's multiplayer aspect and challenge for increasing both the replay value and appeal.
 Engadget listed it among the ten best exclusive GameCube games, saying its "undeniably adorable" and amount of content helps it stand out from other games in the series.
-Retronauts stated it is "the ultimate Driller experience", recommending it to players who have tried out previous Mr. Driller installments.
+Retronauts called it "the ultimate Driller experience", recommending it to players who have tried out previous Mr. Driller installments.